UNIVERSITY CATALOG: 2024-2025

 College Level Examination Program (CLEP) Credit

-International Baccalaureate (IB) Exam Credit
+International Baccalaureate (IB) Examination Credit

 International Baccalaureate (IB) courses designated as Honors Courses on the UC/CSU “a-g” college preparatory subjects list are awarded extra grade points for computation of the high school GPA.
 To be awarded advanced standing credit for successful performance, the IB test must be higher level (HL) and have a score of 4 or higher.
 IB tests …